-- MRI is a vital tool in possible cases of HES, for definite diagnosis and satisfactory elimination of differential diagnoses. - 2.
-Displacement of the superior and lateral recti with resultant increased dislocation angle confirms the diagnosis of HES in patients presenting with progressive esotropia and hypotropia.
+- 1. MRI is a vital tool in possible cases of HES, for definite diagnosis and satisfactory elimination of differential diagnoses. - 2.
+Displacement of the superior and lateral recti with

-Figure 1: Axial T2 fat-saturated images show focal bulging of the posterolateral portions of both globes, pointed by the green arrows (a).
-These also show the increased anteroposterior dimensions of both globes (b).
-Coronal T1 fat saturated image shows the displacement of the superior and lateral recti with resultant increased dislocation angles, bilaterally (c).
-Axial T1 DIXON image shows the wavy contours of both medial recti, as pointed by the green arrows (d).
+Figure 1: (a) Axial T2 fat-saturated images show focal bulging of the posterolateral portions of both globes, pointed by the green arrows. (b) These also show the increased anteroposterior dimensions of both globes. (c) Coronal T1 fat saturated image shows the displacement of the superior and lateral recti with resultant increased dislocation angles, bilaterally. (d) Axial T1 DIXON image shows the wavy contours of both medial recti, as pointed by the green arrows.